huzaifa157/Jarvis-Voice-Assistant/README.md

     <pre><code>pip install pipwin
 pipwin install pyaudio</code></pre></li>

-    <li><b>Speech Recognition Not Working</b>: Check your microphone settings and ensure that Google Speech Recognition is accessible.</li>
+    <li><b>Speech Recognition Not Working</b>: Check your microphone settings and ensure that Google Speech Recognition is accessible.
+Also, verify that the application has permission to use the microphone.</li>

     <li><b>API Key Error</b>: If you're receiving errors while fetching news, double-check your API key and the NewsAPI configuration.</li>
 </ul>